mogoson/MGS.Animation/README.md

 - .Net Framework 3.0 or above.

 ## Achieve
-- Path£ºCreate path curve for animation.
+- Path : Create path curve for animation.
-- PathAnimation£ºPlay animation base on path curve.
+- PathAnimation : Play animation base on path curve.
-- VectorAnimationCurve£ºDefine 3D curve for path.
+- VectorAnimationCurve : Define 3D curve for path.
-- PathEditor£ºEdit anchors of path.
+- PathEditor : Edit anchors of path.
-- PathAnimationEditor£ºAlign the animation gameobject to the start point of path curve.
+- PathAnimationEditor : Align the animation gameobject to the start point of path curve.

 ## Demo
 - Demos in the path "MGS-PathAnimation/Scenes" provide reference to you.